 If you are looking for peace and nature, you should consider staying in the north of Madeira, or even north-west.
 Of course, there are also places where you can avoid Funchal’s crowds without compromising on your comfort and tourist infrastructure – such as [THIS HOTEL] by the Calheta Beach which we truly recommend.

-CHECK AVAILABILITY AND BOOK: MOUNTAIN HOTEL EIRA DO SERRADO
+CHECK & BOOK: MOUNTAIN HOTEL EIRA DO SERRADO

 However, on Madeira, you will find accommodation for all budgets.
 Apart from luxurious hotels, there are many private rentals and smaller budget hotels, as well as entirely free campsites: